nikkizhou/MT-Nikki/notes/note.md

 ## Points to discuss in MT:

+### Challenges:
+1. The first file and the last two file has different format.
+Technical challenge to merge them into same df
+2. Upsampling, technical challenge

 ### 1. Data imbalance:
    The model is heavily biased toward the option-posing class and struggles with the other classes.